-As I mentioned earlier the transition to a sustainable lifestyle is not an easy one.
-The choices of where to start and how to do it in a sustainable manner are varied and deeply personal.
+As I mentioned earlier, the transition to a sustainable lifestyle is not an easy one.
+The choices of where to start and how to do it sustainably are varied and deeply personal.

 However, this can be mitigated somewhat by following these basic steps and keeping in mind the bigger picture.

-Take small steps and congratulate yourself on each and every achievement, don’t let your own mind be your own worst enemy.
-We all fall sometimes but it’s the getting back up that’s the important part.
+Take small steps and congratulate yourself on every achievement; don’t let your own mind be your own worst enemy.
+We all fall sometimes, but it’s the getting back up that’s the important part.

 Surround yourself with the right network of family and friends, not forgetting to look for like-minded individuals to share your thoughts and ideas with.

-Oh and one very small but hugely important point;
+Oh, and one tiny but hugely important point;

 Remember that no one is perfect, so don’t beat yourself up when you fall off the sustainability wagon on occasion.

-So now we have established that you can make a difference and that you only need to change your lifestyle choices in order to make huge changes to the planet.
-Let’s briefly talk about four of the sustainable lifestyle changes that you can adopt to facilitate that change.
+So now we have established that you can make a difference and that you only need to change your lifestyle choices to make huge changes to the planet.
+Let’s briefly discuss four of the sustainable lifestyle changes that you can adopt to facilitate that change.

 Is Zero Waste Achievable?

-Now that might sound unachievable and in it’s purest form it probably is.
-However, if we make this our ultimate goal and we all strive to get there then great things are possible.
+Now that might sound unachievable, and in its purest form, it probably is.
+However, if we make this our ultimate goal and strive to get there, then great things are possible.

-Do you know that some zero wasters can fit all there discarded waste for one year into a mason jar!
+Do you know that some zero wasters can fit all their discarded waste for one year into a mason jar!

 How do they achieve that?

-Their aim is to send nothing to landfill so they strictly follow the 5 Rs of the zero waste mantra.
+They aim to send nothing to landfills, so they strictly follow the 5 Rs of the zero waste mantra.